iakko/sshcli/README.md

 When writing to an SSH config file, `sshcli` automatically:
 - Creates parent directories as needed.
-- Generates a timestamped backup alongside the original file before modifying existing content.
+- Generates a timestamped backup (stored under `~/.ssh/backups/`) before modifying existing content.
 - Preserves existing spacing and ensures the file ends with a newline.

 All mutating commands (`add`, `edit`, `copy`, `remove`) accept `--target PATH` so you can work against alternate configuration files or sandboxed copies.